-The world population will increase by 25% to 7.5 billion by 2020, and nearly 73 million people are added annually, of which 97% live in developing countries (Pinstrup-Andersen and Cohen, 2000) (Figure 12.1).
-The amount of land available for crop production continues to decrease, and the trend is expected to be much more dramatic in developing than in developed countries.
-The decrease in the amount of land available for crop production will have major implications for food security in the future.
+The world population will increase by 25% to 7.5 billion by 2020, and nearly 73 million people are added annually, of which 97% live in developing countries (Pinstrup-Andersen and Cohen 2000) (Figure 1).
+The amount of land available for crop production continues to decrease, and the trend is expected to be much more dramatic in developing countries than in developed ones.
+The decrease in the amount of land available for crop productions for food security in the future.
 The situation will become more serious with impending shifts in fauna and flora associated with climate change.
 Therefore, there is a need to focus on technologies that will help in increasing crop productivity on the available arable lands with minimum adverse effects on the environment.
-There has been a remarkable increase in total grain production between 1950 and 1980, but only a marginal increase in grain production was realized after the 1990s (Myers, 1999) (Figure 12.2).
+There has been a remarkable increase in total grain production between 1950 and 1980, but only a marginal increase in grain production was realized after the 1990s (Myers 1999) (Figure 2).
 Much of the increase in grain production resulted from an increase in area under cultivation, irrigation, better agronomic practices, pest management, and improved cultivars.
-Yields of several crops have already reached a plateau in developed countries, and therefore much of the productivity gains in the future will have to be achieved through crop improvement, better use of natural resources, pest management, and improved productivity in developing countries.
-Productivity gains are essential for long-term economic growth; but in the short term, these are even more important for maintaining adequate food supplies for the growing population.
+Yields of several crops have already reached a plateau in developed countries, and therefore much of the productivity gains in the future will have to be achieved through crop improvement, better use of natural resources, pest management, and improved productivity gains are essential for long-term economic growth; but in the short term, these are even more important for maintaining adequate food supplies for the growing population.
 Reduction in damage by insect pests is one of the potential areas for increasing food production, and it is in this context that we should focus our attention on the likely effects of global warming and climate change on the activity and abundance of insect pests and their implications for crop protection and food security.

-Figure 12.1 Expected population increase over the next 50 years.
+FIGURE 1 Expected population increase over the next 50 years.